kai687/sphinxawesome-theme/docs/how-to/configure/includes/docsearch.rst

 Use environment variables
 +++++++++++++++++++++++++

-Instead of storing this information in your Sphinx configuration and and committing it to your repository, it's better to load it from **environment variables**.
+Instead of storing your credentials in your Sphinx configuration file and committing it to your repository, it's better to load it from **environment variables**.
 A good way of handling environment variables is to store them in a :file:`.env` file.
 To do this, add the ``python-dotenv`` package to your project and add the following code to your Sphinx configuration:

 .. code-block:: python
-   :caption: File: conf.py
+   :caption: |conf|

    import os
    from python_dotenv import load_dotenv